 Each local award taps into the powerful network of NCWIT Alliance members: teams from academia, non-profit organizations, startups, and corporations come together to build a community of support for young women interested in computing.

-Applications for the 2016 Award for Aspirations in Computing closed November 4, 2015.
+Applications for the 2017 Award for Aspirations in Computing open September 1, 2016.

 Any U.S. high school woman in grades 9 through 12 is eligible to apply, if she also meets both of the following criteria: